nginxinc/nginx-gateway-fabric/README.md

 ## Community Meetings

-Every other Monday at 9AM Pacific / 5PM GMT
+Every other Tuesday at 9:30AM Pacific / 5:30PM GMT

 For the meeting link, updates, agenda, and meeting notes, check the calendar below: